wistia/wistia-open-docs/_posts/bandwidth.md

 than plays count toward your monthly bandwidth usage too--like video downloads and the thumbnail image.

 But, Wistia, you ask, what does this mean to me, really?
-Yeah, I understand bandwidth as an abstract concept (like how space has no edge), but give it to me straight.
 How do *you* use my bandwidth?

-Oh, dear video friend.
-Let's go on a magic journey together.

 ## How It All Works